telerik/xaml-docs/controls/radchartview/features/behaviors/trackball.md

 ## Snap Mode

 The __SnapMode__ property of ChartTrackballBehavior determines how the trackball line will be snapped to the chart's data points.
-Valid property values are __None__, __ClosestPoint__ and __AllClosestPoints__ with None disabling snapping, ClosestPoint snapping to the closest point of all data points in the chart and AllClosestPoints snapping to the closest point from each series object in the chart.
+Valid property values are __None__, __ClosestPoint__ and __AllClosestPoints__ with None disabling snapping, ClosestPoint snapping to the closest point of all data points in the chart, and AllClosestPoints snapping to the closest point from each series object in the chart.
 That is, AllClosestPoints snaps to multiple data points at once.
-A few screenshots will best describe the different values of SnapMode:
+A few screenshots will best describe the different values of SnapMode (COMMENT: Is Snap Mode one word or two?
+In the heading for this section you use two words but at the end of this paragraph you use one.
+The examples below use one.
+Please pick one and change the others to be consistent):

 __SnapMode: None__
 ![](images/radchartview-chart_behaviors_trackballinfo_03.png)